michihupf/AoC2023/README.md

 the code when I find the time but I also might not - we shall see.

 #### Completeness
-I am still working on some of my solutions (day05 part 2 and day10 part 2).
+I am still working on some of my solutions (day05 part).
 I will solve them still but I do not have the time to look into it right now.

 ## File Structure